The matrix product approximation for the dynamic cavity method: Algorithm for the time evolution of matrix product edge messages

 The exact progression by one time step yields the non-canonical MPEM \eqref{eq:MPEM_C} with bond dimensions being increased from $M_s$ to $\tilde{M}_s=(M_s)^{z-1}$.
 If we would proceed without any approximation, the computation cost would increase exponentially in time and, hence, restrict the simulation to very short times.
 Therefore, we are faced with two objectives: (a) reducing bond dimensions by a controlled truncation of the MPEM as described in Sec.~\ref{sec:MPS_trunc} and motivated physically in Sec.~\ref{sec:mpemMotivation}, and (b) rearranging the assignment of physical state indices $\{\sigma_i^s\}$ and $\{\sigma_j^s\}$ to attain the canonical form \eqref{eq:MPEM_B} of the evolved MPEM.
 This can be achieved in different ways: A relatively simple method \cite{Barthel2018-97} is described in the following and an optimized scheme is introduced in Sec.~\ref{sec:dmTrunc}.

-If we want to truncate bond $s$, i.e., reduce the bond dimension $\tilde{M}_s$ to something smaller, we need to worry about orthonormality as discussed in Sec.~\ref{sec:MPS_trunc}.
+If we want to truncate bond $s$, i.e., reduce the bond dimension $\tilde{M}_s$ to something smaller, we need to take care of orthonormality as discussed in Sec.~\ref{sec:MPS_trunc}.
 In particular, we need to express the edge message in orthonormal reduced bases for left block $[0,s]$ and right block $[s+1,t+1]$.
-This can be achieved by imposing left and right orthonormality constraints \eqref{eq:ONconstr} on the $C$-tensors.
+This can be done by imposing left and right orthonormality constraints \eqref{eq:ONconstr} for the $C$-tensors.
+If we would not do so and truncate bond dimension $\tilde{M}_s$, say, through an SVD of tensor $C^{(s)}$ without having the other tensors in orthonormal form, the approximation error would be uncontrolled.
+Truncating the smallest singular values of $C^{(s)}$ would then not correspond to the best rank-$M_s$ approximation.

 In a first sweep from right ($s=t+1$) to left ($s=0$), we can sequentially impose the right orthonormality constraint $\sum_n Z_i^n (Z_i^n)^\dag = \id$ on all $C$-tensors.
 As the original $C$-tensors do not obey the orthonormality constraints, we can only truncate singular values $\lambda_k$ that are (up to machine precision) zero.
 At the right boundary, we start with the singular value decomposition $C^{(t+1)}_{i\to j}(\sigma_i^{t+1}|\sigma_j^{t})\stackrel{\SVD}{=:}U^{(t+1)}\Lambda^{(t+1)}\tilde{C}^{(t+1)}_{i\to j}(\sigma_i^{t+1}|\sigma_j^{t})$, continue for the bulk tensors $s=t,t-1,\dotsc,1$ with